2nd Intel Bn Marine recognized for fundraising during COVID-19 outbreak

 As people began distancing themselves from one another, she turned to the one thing that still connects everyone, the internet.
 Scruggs created a non-profit food drive via a Facebook fundraiser.
 She also personally donated food and other items from her own pantry to immediately support those most in need.

 “Her selfless spirit has positively impacted the lives of hundreds of community members, and she has made a lasting impact on our Corps and our nation’s commitment to the needs of our local community,” said First Sgt.
-Nathan Reed, the company first sergeant of 2nd Intelligence Battalion, II MIG.
+Nathan Reed, the company first sergeant, Operations Company, 2nd Intelligence Battalion, II MIG.
 “Scruggs’ remarkable volunteer work and diligent efforts to help others proudly reflects her military service, the Department of Defense, the Department of the Navy, and the United States Marine Corps.”

 As of May 8, 2020, the fundraiser has received just more than $1000 in monetary donations.
 The majority of the donations received came from her friends and family as well as other Marines.
 Her principal focus of effort was toward those who are most at risk for contracting COVID-19, senior citizens.